 Proponents of industrial agriculture have held farmers, politicians and consumers captive with a myth: "Industrial farming is the only way to feed the world."
 Independent science tells us this is simply not true.

 Organic and other non-industrial farming systems are more than capable of feeding every person on earth using land under current cultivation with far greater resource efficiency and reliability.
-In fact, the most comprehensive analysis of world agriculture to date, the International Assessment of Agricultural Knowledge, Science and Technology for Development found that "business as usual is not an option."
+In fact, the most comprehensive analysis of world agriculture to date, the International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD) found that "business as usual is not an option."
 We have to change the way we farm, quickly and on a large scale if we expect to feed a growing and warming planet.

 The good news is that we know how to do this.
 Science-based solutions are at hand, though they will require work and political will.
 The tougher news is that the politics of agriculture are dominated by special interests.
 A handful of very big and very powerful corporations control food and farming policy with an army of lobbyists and for-profit research agendas.